 “It truly takes a community to care for our older adults, and Keiro values community organizations that provide impactful programs and services that align with our mission,” said Beverly Ito, president & CEO of Keiro.
 “Through the grants program, Keiro is excited to be able to build a more supportive community network to promote healthy aging and purposeful living.”

-The Keiro Grants Program funds qualified nonprofit, community-based organizations that serve the Japanese American and Japanese older adult population, specifically supporting projects that focus on reducing isolation.
-This year, greater emphasis was once again placed on supporting programs that provide outreach to, and inclusion of members in the community who are at risk of social isolation.
-An independent review committee, comprised of community members with different backgrounds, careers, and fields of expertise, evaluated the proposals.
+The Keiro Grants Program funds qualified nonprofit, community-based organizations, that serve the Japanese American and Japanese older adult and caregiver populations.
+An independent review committee, composed of community members with diverse backgrounds, careers, and fields of expertise, evaluated the proposals.

 For more information on the Keiro Grants Program and recipients, please visit our website: keiro.org/what-we-do/grants-program.

 GRANT RECIPIENTS FOR KEIRO’S 2022-2023 GRANTS PROGRAM CYCLE: